Choose your productPlease use the drop down menus to view all the colour & size options available

 When comparing it to Protectakote UVR, Safekote offers the following advantages:

-The advantages of Protectakote UVR over Safekote are:
+The key advantages of Protectakote UVR over Safekote are:

 Safekote Marine has been extensively tested and typical uses include:

 - To give areas such as kitchens an anti slip finish that is easy to clean regularly

 - When used in conjuntion with Protectakote clear primer can be used on ceramic tiles and other inorganic surfaces including glass and polished marble without a significant change to the appearance.

 - Boat decks including ocean going yachts as it will resist the effects of salt water and extreme weathering